 Estimates of the whole year flock prevalence and the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, have not been calculated since 2015 because no sampling has been done in the action plan during the six "winter months" November - April for the last thirteen years.
-Estimates would probably be hampered with too many uncertainties to be of great value.
+Estimates would probably be hampered with too many uncertainties to be of much value.
 Also the fact that the sampling since 2016 was performed a maximum of six days before slaughter, not four days as previous years, adds to the uncertainty of such estimates.

-This year's result of 4.8% is more favourable than the results from 2019 - 2021 with 5.1%, 6.1% and 5.8% positive flocks, respectively.
+This year's result of 6.1% is less favourable than the result from 2022 (4.8%) However, the result of 2023 is within the range of the results from 2020 - 2022 with 6.1%, 5.8% and 4.8% positive flocks, respectively.
 The prevalence is still very low, compared to most other European countries (4).